frankiehuangg/Interpol/C/README.md

 ## Setup

+First, make sure all requirements are installed.

-First compile the file using the following command.
+Then compile the file using the following command.

 ```bash
 $ make build